Perl-Toolchain-Gang/toolchain-site/lyon-amendment.md

 We have revised this to:

-No new release distribution in the Perl toolchain will specifiy a minimum perl prerequisite version (whether configure, build, or test) that has not been available for at least ten years.
+No new release distribution in the Perl toolchain will specify a minimum perl prerequisite version (whether configure, build, runtime, or test) that has not been available for at least ten years.

-As a special one-time exception, the maximum perl requirement will not move past v5.16.0 until July 2024, when CentOS v7 leaves support, even though v5.16.0 was released more than 10 years ago today.
+As a special one-time exception, the minimum perl requirement on these distributions will not move past v5.16.0 until July 2024, when Red Hat Enterprise Linux and CentOS v7 leave their maintenance support phase, even though v5.16.0 was released more than 10 years ago today.

 The toolchain is generally understood, here, to include:
 * CPAN
+* CPAN-Meta
 * ExtUtils-CBuilder
 * ExtUtils-MakeMaker
 * Module-Build
+* Module-Metadata
 * Test-Harness
 * Test-Simple
+* version

 ...and their prerequisites.